lensen/icl/README.txt

-Create a config file called icl.cfg in ~/.icinga/ or /etc/icinga/ containing your Icinga-web API url and and API-key which is allowed to access it.
+Create a config file called icl.cfg in ~/.icinga/ or /etc/icinga/ containing your Icinga-web API url and an API-key of a user which is allowed to access it and, if needed, proxy settings.

 Usage: icl [options]